Step-By-Step Guide: Swimming Starts Off Blocks

 Block phase.

 That's when swimmers get into starting position on the block and push off after a signal.
-There are two ways to position your feet on the starting block: both legs on the edge of the block (grab start) or one leg in front and another leg in the back (track start).
+There are two ways to position your feet on the starting block: both legs on the edge of the block (grab start) or one leg in front and another in the back (track start).

-Today, most swimmers do a track start as it's the most effective way to dive forward.
+Today, most swimmers do a track start, as it's the most effective way to dive forward.

 starting position swimming